-We compared the Entity's 2020 actual adjusted EBITDA to the amount budgeted for 2020 to assess the Entity's ability to accurately forecast.
+We compared the Entity's 2021 actual adjusted EBITDA to the amount budgeted for 2021 to assess the Entity's ability to accurately forecast.

-We evaluated the appropriateness of the forecasted adjusted EBITDA used in the estimate of the recoverable amounts by:
+We evaluated the appropriateness of the forecasted adjusted EBITDA used in the estimate of the recoverable amount for the group of CGUs within the Midstream Infrastructure segment and the landfill CGUs by:

-- Comparing the forecasted 2021 adjusted EBITDA for the Canadian processing and disposal facilities and the water management CGUs to the 2021 budget to assess consistency with other significant assumptions used by the Entity in other estimates used in the financial statements - Comparing the forecasted 2020 adjusted EBITDA for the drilling and production services CGU to the 2020 budget to assess consistency with other significant assumptions used by the Entity in other estimates used in the financial statements - Comparing the forecasted adjusted EBITDA for each CGU to historical results.
-We took into account changes in conditions and events affecting each CGU to assess the adjustments or lack of adjustments made by the Entity in arriving at forecasted adjusted EBITDA for each CGU - Comparing certain underlying assumptions in the forecasted adjusted EBITDA to market data.
+- Comparing the forecasted 2022 adjusted EBITDA for the group of CGUs within the Midstream Infrastructure segment and the landfill CGUs to the 2022 budget for the group of CGUs within the Midstream Infrastructure segment and the landfill CGUs to assess consistency with other significant assumptions used by the Entity in other estimates used in the financial statements - Comparing the forecasted adjusted EBITDA for the group of CGUs within the Midstream Infrastructure segment and the landfill CGUs to historical results.
+We took into account changes in conditions and events affecting the group of CGUs within the Midstream Infrastructure segment and the landfill CGUs to assess the adjustments or lack of adjustments made by the Entity in arriving at forecasted adjusted EBITDA - Comparing certain underlying assumptions in the forecasted adjusted EBITDA for the group of CGUs within the Midstream Infrastructure segment and the landfill CGUs to certain market data.